yaph/charla/README.md

 pipx install charla
 ```

+## Usage

+Type `charla` to start the chat console or view available command line options with `charla -h`.

 ## Features

-* Chat with local language models in a context aware manner.
+* Terminal based chat with local language models in a context aware manner.
+* Save chat history to a file.
 * Switch between single and multi line mode.
 * Use previously entered prompts via up-arrow and down-arrow keys.